 Someone in my Gemiini Facebook group posted about the amazing results their child had been having using the Nemechek Protocol along with a link to The Nemechek Autism and Developmental Disorder Support Group on Facebook.
-I was intrigued because a big part of the protocol is using fish oils, which we’d learned about in our CHERAB group from the wonderful Lisa Geng and had been trying for the part few months with some results (increased babbling and sound production) but not the huge gains we’d been hoping for.
+I was intrigued because a big part of the protocol is using fish oils, which we’d learned about in our CHERAB group Lisa Geng and had been trying for the part few months with some results (increased babbling and sound production) but not the huge gains we’d been hoping for.
 Nemechek has some slight, but in my opinion important, differences and additions, namely the addition of inulin fiber to repair gut imbalance and the reduction of omega-6 oils that cause inflammation.

 I joined the Facebook group and immediately posted to find out if any of the other parents had success with apraxia.
 Here’s what I asked: